dossierhq/dossierhq/README.md

 For more information about Dossier, head over to [dossierhq.dev](https://www.dossierhq.dev).
 The rest of this readme is focused on developing and contributing to Dossier itself.

+If you just want to get started using Dossier, these destinations might get you there faster:

+- [Dossier Playground](https://playground.dossierhq.dev/) - use Dossier in a browser
+- [dossier-next-sqlite-app](https://github.com/dossierhq/dossier-next-sqlite-app) - a template using Dossier, Next.js and SQLite
+- [dossier-astro-sqlite-app](https://github.com/dossierhq/dossier-astro-sqlite-app) - a template using Dossier, Astro and SQLite

 ## Published packages

 | Package                           | Version                                                                                                                                      | Folder                                                              |